 STEP 2 of the 8 STEP Program is the Gathering. in this time of COVID, make sure that those you have invited follow the rules in your country regarding getting together in your home.
 This is the essential step in our program so work out how friends and neighbours can come together with appropriate precautions and safety.
 This caution regarding care will cease as soon as all people are free movement without risk.

 Now or any time at all, if you need help using the program to care for your dying loved one at home who is very sick, contact us 24/7 at email@example.com.

 AND NOW OUR THOUGHTS AND HOPE

-Just as the sun is rising each day, there is a growing awareness and real appreciation of the goodness within all people.
-It is coming to us thanks to media and online, how our heath care workers are giving every bit of their best to care for those so ill with COVID.
-It is the most amazing story of courage bravery and dedication happening the world over.
-There are heart warming stories of people singing to whole villages and streets, music is ringing out, people are helping neighbours with food and others are caring for children with programs to support them to name just some examples.
+Just as the sun rises each day, awareness is growing and genuine appreciation of the goodness within all people.
+Through media and online, we are witnessing health care workers giving every bit of their best to care for those so ill with COVID.
+It is an incredible story of courage, bravery and dedication happening worldwide.
+There are inspiring stories of people singing to whole villages and streets, music is ringing out, people are helping neighbours with food, and others are caring for children with programs to support them, just some examples.

-We see that the world is coming together, a potential for unity not thought possible before.
-People are feeling this, expressing this in ways they can from their talents and wanting to share in each other’s experience and hopes.
-What we believe is happening is a growing capacity of our innate human goodness and strengths.
+We believe that the world is coming together, a potential for unity not thought possible before.
+Despite the most terrible aspects of wars, killings of innocents, war crimes, and horrific abuses of human rights in some countries, our vision for the world’s people to grow in the capacity of our innate human goodness and strengths we have such hope.
+People feel this, expressing it in ways they can from their talents and wanting to share in each other’s experiences and hopes.

-As we think about our Program, COVID has made people aware of the indispensable need for us to be with our loved ones when they are dying.
-To restore them to their homes where they belong.
-We hope that we will all in some way live life more positively, more caringly and more generously from now on.
+Thinking about our Program, COVID has made people aware of the indispensable need for us to be with our loved ones when they are dying, bringing them home to where they belong.
+We hope that we will all live life more positively, more caringly and more generously from now on.